bbauska/bbauska/README.md

 ###
 [![Jekyll site CI](https://github.com/bbauska/cellardoor/actions/workflows/jekyll.yml/badge.svg)](https://github.com/bbauska/cellardoor/actions/workflows/jekyll.yml)

 ## Microsoft Windows 10 is a piece of shit.
-It was when it came out and still is 30+ years, and hundreds of billion dollars later.
+It was when a piece of shit when it came out and still is 30+ years and hundreds of billion dollars later.
 Windows 11 is 11 times worse.

 How does this company stay relevant?

 <!--
 #### $ speedtest - quite good
 - download 90.0 mb/s